Samran10/ds_CA/README.md

 *	The game should allow its users to look at the status of their health bar when being shot.
 *	The game should allow it’s users to look at the their kills and deaths on the leader board once the game has been started.
 *	The game should allow it’s users to fall off the game map and then respawn.
 Falling of the map will account in a death stat on the leader board.

+# Design
+As you may be aware that this is a 3D Multiplayer Shooting Game (FPS).
+Users can play this game with their friends through the Photon server.
+Users will be able to entertain themselves and have fun with their friends when playing this online game.